Skip to main content

 • Unit-of-measure mismatch.
 SAP base UoM (each) vs a commerce selling UoM (pack of 6) will show an apparent variance that is really a conversion.
 Confirm the material-master alternative UoM before treating a gap as real.

+Why our number may differ from SAP’s reports: Cross-connector reconciliation, the killer finding: This card only exists because the storefront and the ledger are two different systems.
+The table below is where the value is.
 The single most useful pivot from this gauge is into Inventory Sync Drift, which turns the portfolio percentage into a per-SKU, per-channel work queue with the last successful sync timestamp for each line.

 Known limitations / merchant FAQs